Organizing Models

 Model Zoo Directory Structure

-For ease of organization, AI models should be placed in their own subdirectory containing all necessary files.
-AI Hub model zoos on the AI Hub follow this structure by default, and local model zoos can be organized in the same way to simplify management.
+When you create a model zoo directory, AI models should be placed in their own subdirectory containing all necessary files.
+AI Hub model zoos on the AI Hub follow this structure by default.
+Local model zoos can be organized in the same way.

 Example: Model Directory Structure